Sentinels of the Multiverse: Video game adaptation

 Handelabra Games adapted the board game into a 2014 video game that was released on iOS and Android devices on October 15, 2014, and for Microsoft Windows, OS X, and Linux computers on December 22.
 2014.

 The game features both single and multiplayer options as with the board game, and otherwise follows the same rules as the board game, and allowing for the same variation in challenge based on which heroes, villains, and environments were used.
 The game shipped with a base set of ten heroes, four villains, and four environments, and included additional downloadable content that aligned with the board game's expansions.

 Critical reception for Sentinels of the Multiverse has been mostly positive and the game holds a rating of 78/100 on Metacritic, based on 5 reviews.
 Conor Lorenz of Gizorama gave particular attention to the auto-save function which saves the current battle if the iPad closes down for whatever reason.
 Andrew Fretz of TouchArcade says that "The app is solidly constructed" but "I don't think there is much meaningful strategy in the game."
 Brad Cummings of BoardGameGeek gave the app 4/5 stars, concluding "The gameplay that has made this game a cult hit shines bright in this digital version...This is a must have addition to your digital board game collection."
 He noted that "a lack of information in some parts of the game" may make it hard for new players to keep track of everything happening.

+Definitive Edition

+In 2021, Greater Than Games announced that they would be releasing a new edition of Sentinels of the Multiverse, labeled Definitive Edition.
+The new version would feature various updates to the game, such as updated keywords and turn phases, meant to streamline gameplay, as well as brand new art meant to mimic different eras of comic book history.
+Greater Than Games planned to rerelease all existing Sentinels of the Multiverse content across a core box and five expansions.
+The core box was released in 2022, and contained 12 heroes, 6 villains, and 6 environments.